-Prerequisite: RTV 110 and RTV/ENTT 120
+Prerequisite: A minimum grade of 'C' in RTV 110 and RTV/ENTT 120

 Techniques and theories of television production and direction.
 Practice in pre production planning, staging, studio production, and editing.
 Duties and responsibilities of director and production crew.
 Production of fully scripted television programs for airing on cable and broadcast stations.